csning1998/on-premise-gitlab-deployment/README.md

     #### Red Hat Ansible: Installed
     ```

-### B. Option 2.
-Run IaC tools inside Container: Podman

-1. Please ensure Podman is installed correctly.
-You can refer to the following URL and choose the installation method corresponding to your platform
+2. Please ensure Podman is installed correctly.
+Refer to the following URL and choose the installation method corresponding to the development device's platform

-2. After completing the Podman installation, please switch to the project root directory:
+3. After completing the Podman installation, switch to the project root directory:

     1. Default memlock limit (`ulimit -l`) is usually too low for HashiCorp Vault.
 Rootless Podman inherits this low limit, causing Vault's mlock system call to fail.
-You can modify it by running the following command:
+To address such issue, modify it by running the following command:

         ```shell
         sudo tee -a /etc/security/limits.conf <<EOT